 Certain business activities are regulated and may be subject to licensing, permits or authorisations.
-The licences may contain provisions requiring prior consent or approval from the relevant governmental or regulatory authority for any change of ownership of the licence.
+The licenses may contain provisions requiring prior consent or approval from the relevant governmental or regulatory authority for any change of ownership of the license.
 Certain public M&A transactions may require obtaining consents or approvals from the relevant personnel, governmental or regulatory authorities.
-If the M&A transaction comes within the scope of the Competition Act (Chapter 50B of Singapore), parties may wish to consult the Competition Commission of Singapore to ensure compliance with the competition laws in Singapore.
+If the M&A transaction comes within the scope of the Competition Act (Chapter 50B), parties may wish to consult the Competition and Consumer Commission of Singapore to ensure compliance with the competition laws in Singapore.

-Similar to other countries, special sector regulation applies to companies being active in the particular sector (e.g. merger of banks requires prior approval of the regulatory authority).
-Apart from this “sector” requirements, there are generally no issues to be considered.
+Similar to other countries, special sector regulation applies to companies being active in the particular sector (eg merger of banks requires prior approval of the regulatory authority).
 In most of the transactions, M&A documentation is similar to international standards and Slovakia is friendly to foreign investors.